dridi/cashpack/man/hpack_foreach.3.rst

 ``hpack_static()`` function ALWAYS emits the same sequence of events.
 The ``hpack_tables()`` function probes both the static and dynamic table for its *hpack* argument.

+The ``HPACK_STATIC`` and ``HPACK_OVERHEAD`` macros represent respectively the number of entries in the static table and the per-entry overhead in dynamic tables, as per the RFC.

 FOREACH STATE MACHINE
 =====================